Global-Chem/global-chem/README.md

 Adding Your Own Chemical List
 =============================

-If you would like to add your paper to the chemical graph network then please "File an Issue" with your chemical list and perhaps a suggestion of where to add it or you can leave for up to us to decide.
-The format of the chemical list can be something like this:
+If you would like to add your paper or a list you constructed to the chemical knowledge graph then please "File an Issue" with your chemical list and perhaps a suggestion of where to add it or you can leave for up to us to decide.
+The format of the chemical list can be something like this, and we the community will elect it into the graph and add a couple of representative compounds to the forcefield:

 ```